marvinsxtr/ml-project-template/README.md

    srun --partition=gpu-2h --gpus-per-task=1 --pty bash
    ```

-4. **Launch container**
+3. **Launch container**

-   To open a tunnel to connect you local VSCode to the container on the cluster:
+   To open a tunnel to connect your local VSCode to the container on the cluster:
    ```bash
    apptainer run --nv --writable-tmpfs oras://ghcr.io/marvinsxtr/ml-project-template:latest-sif code tunnel
    ```

+   > 💡 You can specify a version tag (e.g., `v0.0.1`) instead of `latest`.
+Available versions are listed at [GitHub Container Registry](https://github.com/marvinsxtr/ml-project-template/pkgs/container/ml-project-template).

-   In VSCode press `Shift+Alt+P` (Windows/Linux) or `Shift+Cmd+P` (Mac), type connect to tunnel, select GitHub and select your named node on the cluster.
+   In VSCode press `Shift+Alt+P` (Windows/Linux) or `Shift+Cmd+P` (Mac), type "connect to tunnel", select GitHub and select your named node on the cluster.
 Your IDE is now connected to the cluster.

    To open a shell in the container on the cluster:
    ```bash